makoConstruct/termpose/README.md

 ##termpose
-A dead simple, pretty, machine-readable format for trees of strings.
+The ultimate markup language, combining an absolutely minimal syntax with an extremely regular, flexible in-memory representation.

 ###It's arguably more regular than s-expressions
-Termpose speaks of terms and their associated sequences, (EG `array(1 2 3 4)`, 'array' is the term, the numbers are the sequence), under the expectation that the host language will interpret sequences as being contained or in some way pertaining to their enclosing term.
-This is a reasonable expectation, considering that even Lisp gives special meaning to the first term of its lists in the majority of cases.
-This eliminates the edge cases of termless empty lists and heterogynous element types: every entity in the tree is a term with a string at its head.
+Parsed termpose resolves to a tree of terms and their associated sequences (EG `array(a b c d e)`, 'array' is the term, the letters are the terms in its sequence).
+This convention eliminates the edge cases of termless empty lists and heterogynous element types: every entity in the tree is a term with a string at its head which tells the parser how to take it.
+Symbols are not a separate type, but a component of the fundamental unit.
+In practice, these differences do not set termpose sublanguages apart from other languages, as with the right conventions, anything had by json or lisp or yaml can be easily replicated.
+Termpose mimicing yaml looks (marginally)better than yaml.
+Termpose mimicing JSON looks (unambiguously)better than json.
+Termpose mimicking xml is not a contest.
+Termpose mimicking lisp.. well, if you want that I should refer you to http://srfi.schemers.org/srfi-110/srfi-110.html they do it better than termpose could.

+##Syntax

 Termpose pays attention to indentation.
 Expressions like
 ```